-Anna Fedele is a Senior Researcher (Investigadora FCT) at the Center for Research in Anthropology (CRIA) of the Lisbon University Institute (ISCTE-IUL).
-She is currently coordinating a research project entitled: “Fatima, One Century after the Apparitions: Pilgrimage, Gender and Lived Religion” funded by the Portuguese Foundation for Science and Technology (FCT).
-She is also part of the international HERA research project HERILIGION investigating the intersections of religion and heritage in Fatima as part of the Portuguese team of the project.
+She is an associated researcher of the ISOR Institute, Research in the Sociology of Religion (Autonomous Univ.
+Barcelona), of the Institut de Sciences Sociales des Religions (Univ.
+Lausanne and at the Center for Research in Anthropology (CRIA) of the Lisbon University Institute (ISCTE-IUL) , where she has worked as post doctoral researcher and later as a senior researcher from 2009 to 2020 funded by the Portuguese Foundation for Science and Technology.
+Anna has also been part of the international HERA research project HERILIGION investigating the intersections of religion and heritage in Fatima as part of the Portuguese team of the project.

-Anna’s research focuses on the intersections of gender and religion with a particular emphasis on pilgrimage, lived religion, ritual creativity, embodiment and sexuality.
-She has done field research in Southern Europe (Spain, Italy, France, Portugal), as well as California and Peru.
+Anna’s research focuses on the anthropology and sociology of religion and more in particular on pilgrimage, lived religion and ritual creativity.
+She has done field research in Southern Europe (Spain, Italy, France, Portugal), as well as in California and Peru.
 More recently she has started to focus also on topics related to alpine anthropology doing research in South Tyrol, where she grew up.

 Anna holds a Ph.D in Social and Cultural Anthropology from the École des Hautes Études en Sciences Sociales (Paris) and the Universidad Autónoma de Barcelona.
 Her dissertation has been published as part of the Oxford Series in Ritual Studies under the title: Looking for Mary Magdalene.
 Alternative Pilgrimage and Ritual Creativity at Catholic Shrines in France (Oxford University Press, 2013).
 This book has received the Award for Excellence in the Study of Religion of the American Academy of Religion.